wxWidgets/website/about/index.md

 The benefits include the following:

-* Cost savings from writing code once that will run on Windows, Unix, Mac OS X, and other platforms.
+* Cost savings from writing code once that will run on Windows, Unix, macOS, and other platforms.
 * Customer satisfaction from delivering stable, fast, attractive applications with a native look and feel.